 5. Voting Rights

-In 2021 Democrat speaker Pelosi endorsed the ‘Voting Rights Bill.
-Earlier, her constituent proposed lowering the voting age to minors as young as 16 years old.
-Republicans opposed the proposals.
+In 2021 Democrat Speaker Pelosi endorsed the ‘Voting Rights Bill.
+Earlier, her constituent proposed lowering the voting age to minors as young as 16.
+Republicans opposed the proposal.

 James Buchanan (1857 – 1861)

 Barack Obama (2009 – 2017)